A fine-grained comparison of pragmatic language understanding in humans and language models: Limitations

 We note several methodological limitations with our experiments.
 First, since the evaluation materials were manually crafted, there is a rather small number of items (compared to the size of automatically generated NLP benchmarks).
 Small evaluation sets can introduce issues of statistical power \citep{card_little_2020} and introduce bias based on lexical items.
 We feel this is not a major concern, because (1) our materials are validated by expert researchers; (2) models can be directly compared to humans in \citeauthor{floyd_deciphering_nodate}'s experiments; and (3) in practice, there is enough signal to distinguish between the tested models.

-Second, we only evaluate models on English-language items, and some of the tasks were designed based on norms of communication and social interaction in Western cultures.
+Second, we only evaluate models on English-language materials, and some of the tasks were designed based on norms of communication and social interaction in Western cultures.
 As pragmatics can vary widely across language and cultures \citep{li_cultural_2012,rubio-fernandez_incrementality_2020,floyd_conversation_2021,brown_cross-speaker_2021,dideriksen_language_2022}, an important direction for future work is to evaluate pragmatics beyond English \citep{ameka_what_2019,blasi_over-reliance_2022}.

 Third, aside from the OpenAI API models, we were only able to test models with $\leq$11B parameters due to limited computational resources.
-It could be the case that models with parameter sizes between 11B and the size of \davinci{} could exhibit qualitatively different behaviors.
+Models with parameter sizes between 11B and the size of \davinci{} could exhibit qualitatively different behaviors.

 Finally, we emphasize that it is impossible to predict how models will respond to an arbitrary input.
 Therefore, we caution against extrapolating from our results and expecting that models will behave ``pragmatically'' in downstream applications.
 This is especially true for models behind the OpenAI API, and \davinci{} in particular, for which very little is publicly known about the training protocol.